Korzer420/LoreMaster/Rando_Readme.md

 Randomizes the 14 treasure charts, Lemms Door and Iselda's second shop.
 With "Lemm's Order" (an item) you have access to more items in Iselda's shop
 (like with Sly's Key).

-Treasure Charts and Treasure will be added to vanilla regardless of your settings!

 #### Cursed Listening
 - Randomizes the ability to talk to NPC.